-This problem has been solved by using labels of the kind that are - usually - hanging on a product (tags).
-These labels can represent a color, a weight, a barcode or a service time.
+This problem can be solved by using labels.
+Labels can be seen as (price) tags, the kind that are - usually - hanging on a product.
+Labels can represent a color, a weight, a barcode or a service time.
 A product can have several labels attached and the number of labels per product can differ as well.

-The idea is now to set the service time at an early stage and 'attach' this time to a label that also indicates when the service time starts.
+In this example, the idea is to set the service time at an early stage and 'attach' this time to a label that indicates when the service time starts.
 The great thing about this concept is that it is not necessary to check for customer type on the Server, but only for customer label.
 Moreover, this concept can easily be applied to three or more customer types!